Gul Hassan Khan: Role in saving Zia-ul-Haq's career

-1971 war

-In 1971, Gul Hassan was the Chief of General Staff.
 According to several sources, Gul Hassan was unaware of Operation Searchlight and had a strong dislike for General A. A. K. Niazi.
 In a conversation with President Yahya Khan, Gul Hassan was informed about Niazi's promotion and his own.
 Yahya Khan asked, "When did you see General Abdul Hamid Khan [the Chief of Staff] last?"
 Gul Hassan replied, "I just came from his office."

 Yahya continued, "Didn't he tell you that you have been promoted?"
 Gul Hassan, puzzled, responded, "No, Sir.
 Where am I going?"

 Yahya clarified, "Nowhere."
 Confused, Gul Hassan questioned, "Then why should I be promoted?"
 Yahya explained, "Because we are promoting Niazi who is junior to you.
 So we have had to give you the next rank."

 Gul Hassan further inquired, "Where is Niazi going?"
 Yahya replied, "As commander Eastern Command."

 In frustration, Gul Hassan uttered an expletive.
 In response, President Yahya Khan remarked to Sultan Khan who was also present, "This is what he (Gul) thinks of my senior officers."
-Additionally, Gul Hassan had assessed Niazi as having a professional "ceiling no more than that of a company commander."
+Gul Hassan had assessed Niazi as having a professional ceiling no more than that of a company commander.

-General Abdul Hamid Khan, as Chief of Staff, was the de facto C-in-C of the Pakistan Army as Yahya Khan was usually drunk.
-However, Abdul Hamid failed to fulfill his responsibilities in either role.
-According to Gul Hassan, Abdul Hamid had the authority but avoided taking responsibility.
-Abdul Hamid withheld crucial information from the GHQ, leaving them unaware of diplomatic developments and military plans.
+General Abdul Hamid Khan, as Chief of Staff, was the de facto Commander-in-Chief as Yahya Khan was usually drunk.
+According to Gul Hassan, Abdul Hamid failed to fulfill his responsibilities in either role.
+Hassan wrote that Abdul Hamid had the authority but avoided taking responsibility and withheld crucial information from the GHQ, leaving them unaware of diplomatic developments and military plans.
 Gul Hassan adds that despite General A. A. K. Niazi's incompetence, Abdul Hamid supported him, worsening the situation.
-Gul Hassan states that by September, it seemed inevitable that India would intervene in East Pakistan and Yahya Khan attempted to seek help from the United States but received no response.
-Similarly, Yahya reached out to China and they told him to find a political solution.
-Gul Hassan goes on to say that Yahya was praying that Pakistan would be rescued by angels.
-Gul Hassan notes that A. A. K. Niazi, oblivious to the reality, did not anticipate an Indian invasion and falsely reported normalcy in East Pakistan.
+Gul Hassan stated that by September 1971, it seemed inevitable that India would intervene in East Pakistan and Yahya Khan attempted to seek help from the United States but received no response.
+Yahya Khan also reached out to China and they told him to find a political solution.
+Gul Hassan went on to say that Yahya was praying that Pakistan would be rescued by angels.
+Gul Hassan recalled that A. A. K. Niazi, oblivious to the reality, did not anticipate an Indian invasion and falsely reported normalcy in East Pakistan.

 Despite warnings, Abdul Hamid failed to convey critical assessments to Yahya, who remained detached from the situation, "foolishly" declining a request for an urgent briefing by Gul Hassan.
 The army faced a dire disadvantage against India and rebels, with Yahya's leadership lacking direction.
 After the war, Yahya blamed the loss of East Pakistan on "the treachery of Indians", while Gul Hassan attributed the loss to Pakistan's "own blunders."